 PCA&D is a private, professional art college in the city of Lancaster, PA offering BFA degrees, certificates, credentials, and curricula that enable students of all ages to pursue art as their life's work.
 The College's campus consists of two contiguous buildings, 202-204 N. Prince St., which houses all administrative offices and classrooms.
-The College also owns and operates the Art Garden located across from campus at 47 W. Chestnut St. 202-204 N. Prince St. according to the College's on-campus buildings.
+The College also owns and operates the Art Garden located across from campus at 47 W. Chestnut St. 202-204 N. Prince St and 47 W. Chestnut St. comprise the College's on-campus buildings.

-In addition, the College serves as the secondary landlord through a master lease with the Steinman Communications to 26, first-year students at Steinman Lofts Apartments on West King St. (30-40 W. King St.) This agreement came into effect for the 2014-2015 academic year.
-Steinman Lofts is considered through the Clery Act to be "on-campus" housing, therefore Steinman Lofts is included in PCA&D's on-campus footprint.
-Although PCA&D serves as the landlord to the above mentioned first-year students, a majority of the student population lives in their own apartments within the City of Lancaster, or commutes to campus.
+In addition, the College serves as the secondary landlord through a master lease with Steinman Communications to 26, first-year students at Steinman Lofts Apartments on West King St. (30-40 W. King St.) This agreement came into effect for the 2014-2015 academic year.
+Steinman Lofts is considered through the Clery Act to be "on-campus" housing, therefore Steinman Lofts is included in PCA&D's oncampus footprint.
+Since the 2015-2016 academic year, the College also controls 6 apartments housing 10 students at Stevens House Condominiums located at 10 S. Prince St. Although PCA&D serves as the landlord to the above mentioned first-year students, a majority of the student population lives in their own apartments within the City of Lancaster, or commutes to campus.